chantsin/chantsin/README.md

 ### Completed Projects
 - [ECG Signal Classification via Fourier Transforms](https://github.com/chantsin/ecg-classification-via-fft/tree/main)
-  - Classifying ECG signals using a deep learning model (Recurrent Neural Network or RNN)
+  - Classifying ECG signals using deep learning models (RNN and CNN)
   - Exploring classical ML models such as Logistic Regression using method of binning as well as deep neural networks like Autoencoders
   - Utilizing properties of Fourier Transforms for signal denoising